 What If Something Goes Wrong?

-As we explained last week, your travel insurance will probably cost the same whether you purchase it when you make your booking or the day before you depart.
+As we explained previously, your travel insurance will probably cost the same whether you purchase it when you make your booking or the day before you depart.
 The big difference is that when you buy it in advance, you’ll be protected for things that can go wrong before you leave.
 This is particularly important if you need to cancel – due to illness or a natural catastrophe, for example.

 With the appropriate travel insurance policy, you’ll be covered for these and various other issues that could make you unable to travel.
 And with Safe Journey, you’ll be fully covered for terrorism* too.